protz/dagstuhl-rust-2025/2-Proposal.md

 As a third axis, we propose to focus specifically on tooling.
 There is a considerable amount of design and implementation work that needs to be addressed in this area, notably:
-- What are the theoretical and practical challenges to integrating necessary infrastructure for analysis and verification into the Rust compiler?
+- What are the theoretical and practical challenges of integrating the infrastructure necessary for analysis and verification into the Rust compiler?
 Could the community standardize on one framework (such as the Charon project or Place Capability Graphs), and if not, what are the roadblocks?
-- How can we design a unified Rust specification language that enables the interoperability between different tools and allows the community to develop common verified libraries?
+- How can we design a unified Rust program specification language that enables interoperability between different tools and allows the community to develop common verified libraries?
+How could such a language simultaneously serve a full spectrum of testing, analysis, and verification tools?

-Finally, as a transversal axis, we propose to put all of the ideas above in practice by identifying language features, implementation idioms, and program properties that are not sufficiently supported by state-of-the-art techniques and tools, resulting in a list of action items for the community to steer further research and assess progress.
+Finally, as a transversal axis, we propose to put all of the ideas above into practice by identifying language features, implementation idioms, and program properties that are not sufficiently supported by state-of-the-art techniques and tools, resulting in a list of action items for the community to steer further research and assess progress.